constellation-daq/Constellation/docs/protocols/chp.md

 ## Implementation

-A CHP message MUST consist of a single frames.
-The definition of ‘frame’ follows that defined in [23/ZMTP](http://rfc.zeromq.org/spec:23/ZMTP).
+A CHP message SHALL be sent as multipart message and MUST consist of at least one frame and MAY consist of one additional frame.
+The definitions of ‘frame’ and ‘multipart message’ follow those defined in [23/ZMTP](http://rfc.zeromq.org/spec:23/ZMTP).

 ### Overall Behavior